sabhisharma-ise/secrets/README.md

 - **Local Strategy**: Passport.js uses a local authentication strategy to authenticate users with a username and password.
 - **Serialization and Deserialization**: Passport.js serializes the user to store in the session, and deserializes it on subsequent requests.

+### Level 6: Google OAuth 2.0 Authentication with Passport.js
+At this advanced level, we integrate **Google OAuth 2.0** for users to authenticate using their Google accounts via `Passport.js`.

+- **Google OAuth 2.0**: Allows users to sign in using their Google account.
+The authentication flow uses Passport's Google OAuth strategy to manage secure access.
+- **findOrCreate**: A helper plugin (mongoose-findorcreate) is used to either find an existing user in the database or create a new one if it's the user's first time logging in with Google.

 ## How to Run the Project